nihole/wikigraph/README.md

 # WikiGraph

 Wikigraph (or Wave Graph) is a presentation of information in a logical relationship.
-The logical relationship is represented by a graph, where each node in the graph is a statement, which in general is a wiki article.
+These logical relationships are represented by the graph, where each node in the graph is a statement, which in general is a wiki article.
 Each logical chain is built in accordance with wave analysis and is called a wave.
 The structure of these logical chains (waves) is discribed in YAML file.
 Based on this YAML file graph is created.
 Each node of this graph is linked to a wiki article.

 To start to use it: